-Twice a week, the Whitworth Art Gallery invites visitors to take a deeper look into the exhibitions with free guided gallery tours.
-Every Tuesday and Sunday tours start from the gallery’s main entrance at 2 pm and last approximately forty-five minutes.
+Every day the Whitworth Art Gallery invites visitors to take a deeper look into the exhibitions with free guided gallery tours.
+The tours start from the gallery’s main entrance at 2 pm and last approximately forty-five minutes.

 Individual pieces from the main exhibitions are highlighted, giving you a personal view of the work while providing an informative background to the artists, the circumstances in which pieces were made and the influences that contributed to their creation.